 A 48-volt electrical system drives the smaller turbine and removes the need for a conventional starter motor and alternator.
-Instead, an Integrated Starter Generator (ISG) sits in place of a flywheel between the engine and nine-speed automatic transmission.
-The ISG generates 48v charge when the car is moving, and can use that electricity to spin the crankshaft directly, adding up to 16kW and 250Nm of drive at low revs, or it restarting the engine after coasting in ‘Sailing’ mode.
+Instead, an integrated starter/generator (ISG) sits in place of a flywheel between the engine and nine-speed automatic transmission.
+The ISG generates 48v charge when the car is moving, and can use that electricity to spin the crankshaft directly, adding up to 16kW and 250Nm of drive at low revs, or to restart the engine after coasting in ‘Sailing’ mode.
 Mercedes calls the system EQ Boost.

 From a design perspective, CLS is the first Mercedes to enter the market with designer Gorden Wagener’s forward tilting, shark nose silhouette and triangular headlight design that will define the next A-Class, and others.
-The CLS’s body is longer, lower and wider than the E-Class it shares underpinnings with, and has a more pronounced bonnet from moving the A-pillars and windscreen backwards.
+The CLS’s body is longer, lower and wider than the E-Class it shares underpinnings with, and has a more pronounced bonnet extension after Wagener moved its A-pillars and windscreen backwards.

-AMG has had a go once before at turning this large, mid-range performance car into a sporty handler in creating the E43.
-Both cars sit on an MRA foundation and identical 2939mm wheelbase, though AMG says nothing has been carried over in the evolution to CLS53.
+AMG has had a go once before at making a sporty handler out of this large, mid-range performance car in creating the E43.
+Both it and the CLS53 sit on an MRA foundation and identical 2939mm wheelbase, though AMG says nothing has been carried over in the evolution to CLS53.
 Adaptive air suspension is standard, but the 140kg heavier CLS gets different mounting points, revised bushings and unique calibrations for each of its drive modes.

 Ride quality errs on the firm side of things but never approaches E63 S levels of severity.
-This is a feeder car for the AMG brand, much like the other halfway house, the E43.
-There’s a sporty demeanour to the way it goes about its business, yet across smooth European roads the CLS was a skilled cruiser with space for five, not four like the last CLS.
-Only a failure to slow for speedbumps and driveway entrances will shoot a sudden jolt through the struts and into the cabin.
+This is a feeder car for the AMG brand, again much like the E43 halfway house.
+There’s a sporty demeanour to the way it goes about its business, yet across smooth European roads the CLS is a skilled cruiser with space for five people – one more than the last CLS.
+However, the airbag setup does exhibit the same weakness as the E43, where failure to slow sufficiently for speedbumps and driveway entrances will shoot a sudden jolt through the struts and into the cabin.

 Back-to-back with a CLS450 powered by the same inline six, sans AMG’s electric compressor, the CLS53 revealed itself as a markedly more confident car when driven into corners quickly.
 It is a heavy machine, but better tyres (in this case Advans) make a significant difference to the 1905kg car’s willingness to turn in.
 The steering itself is crisp and more responsive with AMG’s fettled variable ratio tune, and the 53’s brakes are stronger and resist fade for longer, though everything is worked hard when pushing on.